Ground-state properties of superheavy $Z=122$ isotopes within the deformed relativistic Hartree-Bogoliubov theory in continuum: Summary

 \section{Summary}

 In this work, the ground-state properties of superheavy $Z=122$ isotopes are investigated using the deformed relativistic Hartree-Bogoliubov theory in continuum.
-Bulk properties of the ground states, including binding energies, Fermi energies, nucleon separation energies, quadrupole deformations $\beta_2$, and root-mean-square radii, are calculated.
+Bulk properties of the ground states, including binding energies, Fermi energies, nucleon separation energies, quadrupole deformations $\beta_2$, two-neutron shell gaps $\delta_{2n}$, root-mean-square radii, and average pairing gaps are calculated.
 The results are also compared with those obtained from the spherical relativistic continuum Hartree-Bogoliubov theory.
 By examining the effects of angular momentum cutoff $J_{\text{max}}$, triaxial deformation, and octupole deformation, a strategy for determining the ground states is proposed.
 The present investigation shows that an angular momentum cutoff of $J_{\text{max}} = 31/2~\hbar$ is sufficient for the $Z=122$ isotopes.
 The inclusion of octupole deformation eliminates the large prolate minimum, while triaxial deformation only lowers the first barrier on the prolate side, leaving the minima in the potential energy curve unchanged.
 Furthermore, based on an analysis of Fermi and separation energies, the proton and neutron drip-lines for $Z = 122$ isotopes are determined within both the DRHBc and RCHB frameworks.
 Possible neutron magic numbers at $N=184$, $258$, and $350$ are also suggested.
-Finally, the evolution of single-particle levels, deformation, charge and neutron radii as well as average pairing gaps with increasing neutron number, is discussed.
+Finally, the evolution of the two-neutron shell gaps, deformation, charge and neutron radii, single-particle levels, and average pairing gaps with increasing neutron number is discussed.
+These quantities consistently support the suggested neutron shell closure.